FlavF/Mymap/readme.md

 ### General Info

 ---

-From address, get the coordinates and then give it to the map
+Get the coordinates from an address and then get the map marker.
 <br/>

 ### Stacks